How will my student receive a card?

 What is a “Tap?”

-- A “tap” is SEPTA’s term for contacting your fare card to the reader rail stations or onboard buses in order to access transportation.
+- A “tap” is SEPTA’s term for contacting your fare card to the reader at turnstiles in rail stations or at the farebox onboard buses.
 It is a remote accessible way of entering the mode of public transportation, by using the SEPTA Student Fare card.

 - Students will “tap” their SEPTA Student Fare Card as they board each mode of transportation.